fooplugins/foogallery/README.txt

 * Updated to Freemius SDK 1.2.2.10
 * Updated to latest client side JS and CSS

-= 1.3.28 =

-* Complete rewrite of the built-in gallery templates
-* New : lazy loading
-* New : simple pagination
-* New : Live Previews when editing a gallery
-* 260+ updates, changes and bug fixes

-= 1.3.8 =

-* New : Built in support for FooBox, fixing a lot of issues where FooBox option is not available
-* Fix : More reliable extension active status on extensions listing
-* Fix : More obvious wording for 3rd party plugins when they are not installed

-= 1.3.7 =

-* Fix : Activation redirect bug showing "Sorry, you are not allowed to access this page."

 = 1.3.6 =

 * New : Freemius integration!